-Eubank Jr: I will never cut sparring sessions
+Sparring is a rite of passage to make you a 'warrior,' says Chris Eubank Jr.

 However, Chris Eubank Jr., a rising star of the super-middleweight division and son of former two-weight world champion Chris Eubank, has questioned Frampton's decision and says he would never consider cutting his sparring regime.

+"Every fighter is different," Eubank Jr. told CNN Sport's Christina MacFarlane.
 "For me, I believe sparring is the number one training method to becoming a great fighter so to cut that training method in half, it doesn't sound positive to me."

 The Eubank family knows all about the risks of brain damage associated with boxing.